2018 TCR Europe Touring Car Series

 The 2018 TCR Europe Touring Car Series was the third holding of TCR Europe, and first held as a standalone series.
 The series began at the Circuit Paul Ricard in May and ended at the Circuit de Barcelona-Catalunya in October.

-As part of an deal with the series' promoters, at five of the seven events, the 2018 TCR BeNeLux Touring Car Championship series was held which was its third edition.
+As part of a deal with the series' promoters, at five of the seven events, the 2018 TCR BeNeLux Touring Car Championship series was held which was its third edition.

 TCR Europe Series also saw the introduction of the DSG Challenge for cars equipped with Direct-shift gearbox.